thiagojedi/thiagojedi.github.io/src/blog/2023-08-11_explanning-my-activitypub-comments.md

   image: /images/typescript.png
   lang: en-US
   description:
-    So, using Mastodon replies are all the rage this past few months.
+    So, using Mastodon replies as comments are all the rage this past few months.
     And I too wanted to be like the cool kids.
 In this post I want to tell you how I did it.
 ---

 _Post image: A snippet of generic typescript code.
 Black background, cian, green and white font colors._

-So here's the deal, a few people asked me how I wrote the comment section you'll find on the end of the page.
+Here's the deal, a few people asked me how I wrote the comment section you'll find on the end of the page.
 Sure, I could just point people the giant whose shoulders I'm standing (as I did on a previous post), but I believe I've now made enough changes to deserve a post on its own.

 ## The task at hand

-The plan was simple: I wanted to have comments on each post without using any dedicated comment system.
+The challenge was simple: I wanted to have comments on each post without using any dedicated comment system.
 Those normally are paid and I want to use my current funds with another endeavor.
 The problem is that I use an static site generator, [Lume][lume01], that doesn't allow me to use my favorite ui library, [Preact][preact01], on the client side, only during the compile phase.

 That's when I stumble on a post of [Julian Fietkau][fietkau01] where he uses